dbrevesf/employee_api/README.md

 database configs and I used the default database system that Django provides:
 SQLite.
-But, for bigger applications that will be put in production, we need to chose a more robust system and make sure that the databases credentials will be stored in safety places like the operating system environment variables.
+But, for bigger applications that will be put in production, we need to chose a more robust system and make sure that the databases credentials will be stored in safer places like the operating system environment variables.

 ## Tests